 Pomeranians are consistently one of the most popular dog breeds, ranking in the top 20 most favored breeds every year.
 Their tiny size and huge personalities make them ideal for individuals and families.
-Their popularity has also led to an increase in breeding them as mixed breeds with other dogs.
+Their popularity has also led to an increase in breeding them with other dogs as mixed breeds.

 It is also common to find a mixed breed Pomeranian in a shelter as their energetic temperament is not for everyone.
 You should always make sure you know what you are getting when you purchase or adopt a dog.
 That being said, Pomeranian mixes can make excellent pets for the right family.
 Let’s get to know some of the most common Pomeranian mixes!

 The Bichonaranian is a cross between a Pomeranian and a Bichon Frise.
 They tend to be very sweet, playful, and affectionate, just like both of their parents.
 They are also quite small, standing between 7 to 12 inches tall and weighing 5 to 12 pounds.
 Because of this, they are perhaps better suited for families with older children to prevent injuries to their small bodies.
 These dogs are also very smart and trainable.

 2. Brusselranian (Pomeranian x Brussels Griffon)